FrancesCoronel/personal-website-v3/site/content/adventures/2018-11-08-latina-geeks-national-stem-day.md

 ---
-title: "#LatinaGeeks | National STEM Day: Latinas Breaking Down Barriers In Technology"
+title: "LatinaGeeks | National STEM Day: Latinas Breaking Down Barriers In Technology"
 date: 2018-11-08
 description: The Mujerista is an online based space that shares stories and experiences that impact, empower, and celebrate Latinas.
 image: https://i.imgur.com/o8XiSjv.jpg